 In January 2008, we commenced the use of a third party supply chain management ("SCM") firm who manages the receiving, storing, picking, packing, shipping and inventory management of the majority of the Company's products.
 If the SCM firm experiences difficulties and/or interruptions in their operations preventing them from adequately fulfilling the Company's products, we would experience a delay in shipping product to our customers which would negatively impact on our revenues.
-Should there be any disruption in the SCM's services due to natural disaster, economic or political difficulties, quarantines, transportation restrictions, acts of terror or other similar events, such disruption would have a material adverse effect on our business.
-Currently, we have no second source of fulfillment of the majority of our products.
+Should there be any disruption in the SCM's services due to natural disaster, economic or political difficulties, quarantines, labor disputes, transportation restrictions, acts of terror or other similar events, such disruption would have a material adverse effect on our business.
+Currently, we do not have a second source for fulfillment of the majority of our products.